paganol/qp_planck/README.md

 Here, the code has been minimally modified to remove TOAST dependencies and to run as a standalone Python package.

-If you use this in a scientific context, please also cite the QuickPol paper:

-E. Hivon, S. Mottet, N. Ponthieu,
-*QuickPol: Fast calculation of effective beam matrices for CMB polarization*,
-A&A 598, A25 (2017)

 ---

 ## Installation